hjr37/diff-gaussian-rasterization/README.md

 # Diff-gaussian-rasterization w.r.t camera pose (4×4 Transformation Matrix)
-This is the official implementation of diff-gaussian-rasterization module in CG-SLAM.
+This is the official implementation of diff-gaussian-rasterization module in <a href="https://github.com/hjr37/CG-SLAM">CG-SLAM</a>.
 # Derivation Framework

 # Diff-gaussian-rasterization-Full